vcolavin/blog/content/blog/2019/interview-questions/index.md

 ---
 title: Coding Interview Questions I've Been Asked
 date: '2019-05-02'
-description: 'A compendium of code questions I've been asked.
-At least, the ones I can remember.'
+description: "A compendium of code questions I've been asked.
+At least, the ones I can remember."
 ---

 I'm coming towards the end of an interview cycle, and I thought I'd compile the code questions I've been asked over the years.
 At least, the ones I can remember.
 If and when I find myself interviewing again I'll update this list.